victorborneo/Py-OsuAuto/README.md

 # Requirements <h1>
 * Python 3
 * keyboard module

-I made it on Windows but I'm pretty sure it works on Linux tio, please let me know if you are a Linux user.
+I made it on Windows but I'm pretty sure it works on Linux too, please let me know about it if you are a Linux user.

 # Limitations <h1>
 As you can see on the "Issues" tab, this bot is not perfect.

 1. It is not FULLY automated.
 (What do you mean isn't it a BOT?!?)
-Yes, it'll play almost any map perfectly, but you still need to load the .osu beatmap file and start It MANUALLY, read the "How to use" section for more information.
+Yes, it'll play almost any map perfectly, but you still need to load the .osu file and start it MANUALLY, read the "How to use" section for more information.
 2. This bot does not do Aspire maps.
 Ye...
 Sorry about that one
 3. Too fast sliders glitch the bot.
 And by "Too fast" I mean REALLY DAMN FAST.
-Other than those It works done.
+Other than those It works fine.